 SRNS also announced in November 2018 that its personnel saved $9 million while completing a major coal ash cleanup task more than a year ahead of schedule.
 Crews cleaned up pond-like basins used to manage ashes from the D-Area Powerhouse, which provided steam and electricity for SRS missions for more than 59 years.
 The team consolidated more than 400,000 cubic yards of coal ash and ash-contaminated soil excavated from across 90 acres at the SRS, resulting in two mounds of coal ash and soil with a water-shielding, highly protective cover in place.

-The DOE extended Fluor's management and operating contract through July 2019.
+The DOE extended Fluor's management and operating contract through July 2019, and then announched a further extension through September 2020.

 Learn more at the SRNS website.